kivikakk/lottia-notes/content/posts/0001-hdl-toolchain-source.md

 and WSL, I've used Debian.

 I assume Linux users can install packages using the distribution package manager, and macOS users using [Homebrew].
+I'm going to avoid installing almost anything globally, however, that wouldn't already get installed by your package manager as a matter of course, especially when there's reasons you might need multiple versions around.

 [HDL]: https://en.wikipedia.org/wiki/Hardware_description_language
 [Verilog]: https://en.wikipedia.org/wiki/Verilog